Ovatsugh/LogicValidation/README.md

 - Condicionar: **IF THEN**ㅤ-->ㅤ| ex:ㅤIF (argumento 1) THEN (argumento 2)

 ⚠️ IMPORTANTE
-- AS preposições devem estar entre parênteses
+- As preposições devem estar entre parênteses
 - Os operadores AND OR NOT devem estar em MAIÚSCULO

 <h3> CONSIDERAÇÕES FINAIS </h3>